grengaster/grengaster.github.ibm.io/README.md

 ### <span style="color:green">Define the PlacementPolicy</span>
-**PlacementPolicy** defines the criteria that MCM uses to find cluster(s) to place or deploy workloads.
+**PlacementPolicy** defines the criteria that IBM Multicloud Manager uses to find cluster(s) to place or deploy workloads.
 We can also define how many replicas we want to deploy.
 For instance, in our simple example below, we want to deploy one instance of both the deployables to the **`public`** cluster, so we define the PlacementPolicy as below.
 We can edit this later if needed.

 ```yaml
 apiVersion: mcm.ibm.com/v1alpha1